Updated on September 20, 2021

-Indeed.com just released this video without real numbers which states there is a worker shortage.
+Indeed.com released a video several weeks ago which stated there was a worker shortage.
 Nonsense.
 What’s lacking are employers willing (or perhaps able) to pay a decent rate.
 Raise wages and qualified people appear from everywhere.
 Truck driver shortage?
 Pay truckers twice as much today and driving schools will fill tomorrow.
+Exceptions exist where lengthy training and education are required like vets and car mechanics.

 Employers always claim they can’t afford to pay more.
 To whom?
 Sometimes it’s more about delivering a dividend to their stockholders than paying a janitor at their hotel chain.
 Like Bezos.